open-tale/open-tale.github.io/_docs/06-skills.md

 #### Bash

-* Roll for: Strength

 * The maximum range is equal to 1m.

 * If the SP is higher than the target's Toughness, the target gets marked with a Bash mark of level SP.

-* A character with a Bash mark rolls with the Disadivantage modifier.
+* A character with a Bash mark rolls for Motion with the Disadivantage modifier.

 * The Bash mark wears off in the end of the target's next turn.

 #### Demoralize

-* Roll for: Strength

 * The maximum range is equal to 1m.